 Yet any list of the best Japanese films can’t simply focus on movies that were also popular here.
 Regardless of how audiences outside of Japan respond to these stories, you can’t forget that Japanese writers, directors, actors, and others are telling Japanese stories for Japanese audiences.
 A look through Japan’s film history can also give you plenty of insight into the history and culture of the country itself.

 We can’t include every stellar example from that history.
-What we can do is come up with fifteen Japanese movies, presented in chronological order, that stand among the finest examples.
+What we can do is come up with twenty Japanese movies, presented in chronological order, that stand among the finest examples.

 In other words, if you are new to Japanese movies, this list can get you started on a film festival of heavyweights.

 1. Late Spring (1949)

 There is a slew of beautiful, moving films about families coming to terms with Japan after World War II.
 Late Spring, featuring one of legendary actress Setsuko Hara’s finest performances, is one of the best examples.

 It is the story of a young woman (Hara), eventually put in a position of being compelled to choose between remaining unmarried, living with her father (Chishû Ryû, another giant of Japanese cinema), or getting married, and moving on to a new phase in her life.
 You don’t really need a background in Japanese familial relations and relationships to appreciate the themes explored here.

 Among other things, Late Spring is a story of tradition trying to find a place amidst rapidly changing times.
 This is also one of the most minimalist films you’ve ever seen.
 It is riveting simply for its story, dialog, and performances.